ray-x/navigator.lua/README.md

 The terminal will need to be able to output nerdfont and emoji correctly.
 I am using Kitty with nerdfont (Victor Mono).

-## Integration with lsp_installer (williamboman/nvim-lsp-installer)
+## Integrat with lsp_installer (williamboman/nvim-lsp-installer)

-If you'd like to only use the lsp servers installed by lsp_installer.
+If you are using lsp_installer and would like to use the lsp servers installed by lsp_installer.
 Please set

 ```lua
 lsp_installer = true

 ```

 In the config.
+Also please setup the lsp server from installer setup with `server:setup{opts}`

-Navigator will startup the server installed by lsp-installer.
+Alternatively, Navigator can be used to startup the server installed by lsp-installer.
 Please do not call `server:setup{opts}` from lsp installer as it will override the navigator setup

-Also, could use following setups
+To start LSP installed by lsp_installer, please use following setups

 ```lua